Obsidian MCP server

 Installation Options

-After installation, restart Claude Desktop to see the MCP tools in your interface.
+After installation, restart Claude Desktop to see the MCP tools available.

 Manual Installation